-The purpose of the ICC Performance Code[®] for Buildings and Facilities (ICCPC) is to promote innovative, flexible and responsive solutions that optimize the expenditure and consumption of resources while preserving social and economic value.
+The purpose of the ICC Performance Code® for Buildings and Facilities (ICCPC) is to promote innovative, flexible and responsive solutions that optimize the expenditure and consumption of resources while preserving social and economic value.
 This approach is unique to the structure of a performance-based code.

 The methodology employed in performance-based codes focuses on outcomes.
 In other words, a performance code approach would identify and quantify the level of damage that is acceptable during and after a fire, earthquake or other event.
-Generally but not in all cases, the current prescriptive code focuses on solutions that achieve a certain outcome.
+Generally, but not in all cases, the current prescriptive code focuses on solutions that achieve a certain outcome.
 The difficulty is that the outcome is unclear.
 Therefore, when a design is proposed that is different from the prescriptive code, it is often difficult to determine whether the approach will be equivalent.
 There may be other more appropriate and innovative solutions available.
-For example, sustainability is becoming a topic of interest both nationally and internationally.
-This movement has driven the increased desire for the use of environmentally friendly construction techniques such as straw-bale construction, rammed earth and the increased use of recycled materials.
 A performance-based code creates a framework that both clearly defines the intent of the code and provides a process to understand quantitatively what the code is trying to achieve.
-Without this framework, the above techniques would be fairly difficult to accomplish and new methods of construction take longer to implement.
+Without this framework, the new techniques would be fairly difficult to accomplish and new methods of construction take longer to implement.